Northern white rhinoceros: Ol Pejeta Conservancy

 They both belong to the Dvůr Králové Zoo in the Czech Republic, but live in Ol Pejeta Conservancy in Kenya, Africa.
 They arrived at the conservancy after an air and road trip on 20 December 2009, along with two male northern white rhinos from the Dvůr Králové Zoo, Suni and Sudan.
 However, Suni, a male born at Dvůr Králové Zoo in 1980, died from natural causes in Ol Pejeta Conservancy in 2014.
 Sudan, caught from the wild in 1975, died on 19 March 2018.

 After the transport, the four rhinos were under constant watch by specialists and staff and lived in specially constructed bomas with access to a 400 × 400 m paddock area, allowing them to acclimatize to their new surroundings.
 Ol Pejeta provides 24-hour armed security for the rhino enclosure.
-To prevent any unnecessary injuries they might inflict on each other while interacting in their fenced area, and give their horns an opportunity to regrow to a natural shape (as their front horns had grown bent by much rubbing against enclosure bars in captivity), all the rhinos were sedated and their horns were sawn off.
-This also made them less vulnerable to the poaching that drove their species to near extinction, as the horn is what the poachers are after.
-In place of their horns, radio transmitters have been installed to allow closer monitoring of their whereabouts.
+To prevent any unnecessary injuries they might inflict on each other while interacting in their fenced area, and give their horns an opportunity to regrow to a natural shape (as their front horns had grown bent from excessive rubbing against enclosure bars in captivity), all the rhinos were sedated and their horns were sawn off.
+This also made them less vulnerable to the poaching that drove their species to the brink of extinction, as the horn is what the poachers are after.
+In place of their horns, radio transmitters were installed to allow closer monitoring of their whereabouts.
 They are protected round-the-clock by armed guards.
 Poachers have been selling their horns for $110,000 per kilogram ($50,000 per pound).